coldshrine/study-notes/books/designing-data-intensive-applications.md

 Frameworks with analytics in mind are: Apache Storm, Spark Streaming, Flink, Concord, Samza, and Kafka Streams.
 Hosted services include Google Cloud Dataflow and Azure Stream Analytics.

 Sometimes there is a need to search for individual events continually, such as full-text search queries over streams.

+Message-passing ystems are also based on messages and events, we normally don't think of them as stream processors.

+There is some crossover area between RPC-like systems and stream processing.
+Apache Storm has a feature called _distributed RPC_.

+In a batch process, the time at which the process is run has nothing to do with the time at which the events actually occurred.